The Artist & Engineer - A Small Piece of a Big Story

 On March 9, 2013, at the annual Texas Steel Guitar Association Jamboree, in Dallas, Steve was humbled and honored to be inducted into the Texas Steel Guitar Hall of Fame.
 The recipient of this prestigious award is decided each year by the current Hall of Fame members; being recognized by his peers makes this award that much more special to Steve.

-Steve is married to wife Donna and has two "up-and-coming musician" sons, Clayton and Ray.
-Donna sings, Clayton is a singer/songwriter/guitarist and Ray plays keyboard and drums.
+Steve is married to wife Donna and has two sons, Clayton and Ray.
+Donna sings, Clayton is a Country singer/songwriter

 Steve's musical accomplishments are obvious, but there is another "art" he is working to perfect.....The Pitmaster.